Originally published November 30, 2015; updated March 6, 2019.

 I always get a lot of questions about how and why I moved to Spain, and although my life’s goal wasn’t to be a teacher, this program allowed me to do something different and achieve another one of my goals at the same time.
 Now that the applications are open for the 2019–2020 auxiliares de conversación program in Spain, here are some of the most common questions I see (and am asked myself) about the program, along with their answers.

 What is the North American Language and Culture Assistants program?

-Spain has long been the butt of Europe’s jokes re: foreign language proficiency, particularly in English.
-This program is essentially a PR strategy to change that image.
+A few years back, Spain realized that it had a long way to go if it wanted to catch up to the rest of Europe in terms of proficiency in English.
+This program is essentially a way of accomplishing that by ingraining English into students from a young age.
 It allows native speakers from the USA and Canada to legally reside in Spain for one academic year, helping teach English (or French, as applicable to our friends up north) in bilingual and non-bilingual schools.

 What are bilingual schools, anyway?

 In centros bilingües, all course material is presented in both Spanish and the designated second language—or, in the case of both high schools I worked at, English.
 This means that my job as an auxiliar went far beyond explaining the difference between “they’re,” “there,” and “their” to non-native English speakers.
 I assisted in math, science, geography, and history classes that are taught in English, as well as a handful of English language classes.

 In Andalusia, where I worked, all auxiliares are placed at bilingual schools.
 Many other comunidades, such as Madrid, place their assistants at a mix of bilingual and non-bilingual institutions.

 Go to the program website and check out the list of requirements.
 You’ll need to fill out an online application and submit several other documents.
 The requirements occasionally change from year to year, so be sure you’re reading the most updated info.